Everything travelers need to know about Wuhan coronavirus - Local News 8

 Airlines are suspending flights to China

-Other airlines, including Lufthansa, Air Asia, Cathay Pacific, Air India and Finnair have similarly slashed or suspended service.
+Other airlines, including Lufthansa, Air France, Air Asia, EgyptAir, Cathay Pacific, Air India and Finnair have similarly slashed or suspended service.

 Travelers with upcoming plans should check with their airlines and look for advisories posted on carriers’ websites.